-Involves inserting small plastic implants into the soft palate which helps prevent collapse of the soft palate that causes snoring
+Involves inserting small plastic implants into the soft palate which helps prevent the collapse of the soft palate that causes snoring

 Uses radiofrequency heat to remove tissues of the uvula and soft palate that vibrate during snoring.
 Performed under local anesthesia and takes around 30 minutes

-- Custom fitted dental devices
+- Custom-fitted dental devices

-These help open your airway by bringing your lower jaw forward during sleep.
+This help open your airway by bringing your lower jaw forward during sleep.
 For best results, you would need to see your dentist who specializes in these devices

 - Surgical procedures